How to Fix Phyn Plumbing Check Failing

 Common Causes

-- Fixture running during check
+- Recirculation pump running during the check

-- Hidden low-flow leak
+- Genuine pinhole/hidden leak

 Most fixes happen in the first 3 steps.